 The film opens in 1948.
-Young Ray Charles Robinson (Jamie Foxx), the blind son of a sharecropper, boards a bus in Florida.
-Ray lies to the racist bus driver about loosing his sight an Omaha Beach in 1944 during the war to get a cheap ride.
+Young Ray Charles Robinson (Jamie Foxx), the blind son of a sharecropper, boards a bus at a rest stop in northern Florida.
+Ray lies to the racist bus driver about loosing his sight at Omaha Beach in 1944 during the war to get a free ride.
 He travels to Seattle, Washington where he uses his unexpected talent for the piano to get a job playing for a nightclub band.
 The club's owner (Denise Dowse) soon begins to exploit Ray, demanding sexual favors and controlling his money and career.
 After discovering that he is being lied to and stolen from, Ray leaves the band in disgust.

 In 1950, Ray joins a white country band who make him wear sunglasses to hide his damaged eyes from audiences.
 They go on tour, and Ray is introduced to heroin.
 He also suffers from traumatic flashbacks relating to his childhood.
 The elder of two brothers, Ray is raised by a fiercely independent single mother, Aretha Robinson (Sharon Warren).
 The family is poor, but young Ray finds solace in music.
 He learns to play the piano from a man at a local store.
 At age five, Ray is playing with his younger brother George in front of their house when George slips into their mother's full washbasin.
 Ray laughs at first, thinking George is goofing off, but becomes paralyzed with shock as his brother's limbs thrash violently in the soapy water, scrambling to escape.
 Aretha rushes to pull George from the water, but it is too late.
 Ray feels immense guilt over his brother's death, and begins to develop vision problems soon afterward.
 By age seven, he is completely blind.
 His mother teaches him to be independent despite his condition, and makes him swear that he will never let the world "turn him into a cripple."
 Eventually, she sends Ray to a school for the deaf and blind, weeping as her only remaining son boards a bus and disappears.